 Foreign investment in Serbia cannot be the subject of expropriation, except when required by the public interest as established and determined by the law.
-In the case of expropriation, the foreign investor or company with a foreign investor must be financially compensated at a rate not lower than the market price of the investment.
+In the case of expropriation, the foreign investor or company with a foreign investor must be financially compensated with an appropriate amount.

 The Government is committed to stimulating foreign investment, and there is very little restriction on foreign ownership.
-So, only in some special (and very rare) cases are there restrictions; for example, a foreigner may not buy agricultural land.
+So, only in some special (and very rare) cases are there restrictions; for example, a foreigner may not buy agricultural land (except citizens of the EU, in special circumstances).
 Even in this special case, foreign investors may incorporate a Serbian company, and this company may buy agricultural land without any restriction.